DrPlantabyte/Biome-Prediction-ML/README.md

 pygdal
 ```

 Note that the python package for GDAL is very difficult and frustrating to install.
 I will not be detailing how to install GDAL here (it involves installing/compiling GDAL to your system first, then installing the matching version of pygdal from pip).
-If you're ever required to get GDAL with python bindings up and running in a virtual envirnment, you have my sympathies.
+If you're ever required to get GDAL with python bindings up and running in a virtual environment, you have my sympathies.

 After installation is complete, I create a PyCharm project and get to work on step 1: downloading the data.